InfiniteCoder01/orco/README.md

 ## Goals
 OrCo has the following goals:
-- Easy FFI
+- Bring hot code reloading, intellisence, debugging, interpreters, cross-compilers and similar features to all supported languages
-- Multiple backends
+- Easy language interop

 Note for developers:
 Intermediate Representation is nesesary, because